Life and death: Explanation

-Because of these rules, some groups can never be captured (alive), while others cannot avoid capture (dead).
+Because of these rules, some groups can never be captured (and thus are alive), while others cannot avoid capture (and thus are dead even if they have not yet been removed from the board).

 The group at a is not alive, but may become alive, so is unsettled.
 The group at b is dead.
 The group at c and d is alive.

 Examples

 See the diagram on the right, and suppose white tries to capture the black groups: